bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 require_relative 'guess_game'

 describe GuessGame do
-  it "should give clue when the input is valid" do
+  it "give clue when the input is valid" do

   end
 end